prince98batra/testrepo/maven_SOP.md

 [INFO] BUILD SUCCESS
 ```

-- **Purpose:** Compiles, runs tests, and installs the built artifact (e.g., .jar, .war) into the local Maven repository (~/.m2/repository).
+- **Purpose:** Installs built artifact into your local Maven repository.
-- **When to Use:** Use this when you want to install the project locally for use in other projects or for further testing.
+- **When to Use:** When you want the project available locally for use in other projects.

 ---